Distortion-Aware Brushing for Reliable Cluster Analysis in Multidimensional Projections: Design Objectives

-In most previous brushing techniques \cite{martin95vis, aupetit14vast, ward94vis}, the shape of the MD brush is limited to regular compact domains, which can hardly support the discovery of clusters with non-trivial shapes typical of real-world MD data: a fixed shape can capture out-of-cluster points or miss in-cluster ones, lowering the clustering accuracy.

-\brush defines \textit{MD and 2D brushes as discrete sets of points instead of compact regions}.
-Users can gradually append new points to the 2D brush that correspond to true MD neighbors of the already brushed points, discovering clusters with arbitrary non-trivial shapes.
+In previous brushing techniques \cite{martin95vis, aupetit14vast, ward94vis}, the MD region's shape enclosing brushed points is limited to regular compact domains (hyperspheres or hypercubes).
+This limitation makes the techniques hardly support the discovery of clusters with non-trivial shapes typical of real-world MD data.
+For example, fitting such a fixed-shaped brush to a non-trivial-shaped cluster can capture out-of-cluster points.
+On the other hand, reducing the brush size to avoid capturing out-of-cluster points may result in missing in-cluster ones, lowering the clustering accuracy.
+In contrast, \brush manages \textit{a discrete set of brushed points instead of compact 2D and MD regions}.
+This enables users to gradually append new points to the 2D brush corresponding to true MD neighbors of the already brushed points, facilitating the discovery of clusters with arbitrary non-trivial shapes.